Manav Rachna University: Microsoft Imagine Cup

 In Microsoft Imagine Cup 2015, teams from Manav Rachna College of Engineering won the first prize in the India finals in both games and innovation category.
 The games category winning team was team "Aether", composed of Saurabh Kanwar, Nikhil Dalmia, Priya Dugaya and Himanshi Badhana and they created a Windows Phone game called Tydee that focused on teaching people garbage segregation and waste management.
 The innovation category winner was team Eyeluminati who created the project Manovue.
 Team Eyeluminati went on to represent India in the world finals held at Seattle, Washington.
 It went on to win the World Health Summit Startup Award 2018.

+Rankings

+The National Institutional Ranking Framework (NIRF) ranked the university between 201-300 in the engineering rankings in 2024.